stephangroen/tesla-php-client/README.md

 $tesla = new StephanGroen\Tesla\Tesla('your_access_token');
 ```
 ## Get and set your vehicle id
 In order to execute vehicle specific calls, you need your vehicle id.
-In order to get this you request all vehicles for your account:
+Retrieve this by requesting all vehicles for your account:
 ```php
 $tesla = new StephanGroen\Tesla\Tesla();
 $tesla->vehicles();